-James Olds and Peter Milner co-discovered a part of the brain called the “Pleasure Centre” while experimenting with some rats in the lab.
-Only this time, the setting wasn’t in outer space and didn’t feature Dwane Johnson( Rampage).
+James Olds and Peter Milner co-discovered a part of the brain called the “Pleasure Centre” while experimenting on some rats in the lab.
+Only this time, the setting wasn’t in outer space and didn’t feature Dwane Johnson(Rampage).
 Pun intended!

 THE PLEASURE CENTERS RESEARCH

-Dark Souls gamers have activated their Dopamine pathways, they are persevering with the aim of beating the game.
+Dark Souls gamers have activated their Dopamine pathways.
+They are persevering for the ultimate reward: beating the game.
 You get good at something if you persevere hard enough.
 I am talking obsession level kind of perseverance.
 Don’t half-ass efforts if you want to get good at something.
-Cristiano Ronaldo’s team mates rave about how obssesed he is with getting good at football.
-And with five Ballon d’ors to his name and in my opinion the best player in football history, his persistence has paid off.
-Hasn’t it?
+Cristiano Ronaldo’s teammates rave about how obsessed he is with getting good at football.
+And with five Ballon

-Maybe it’s about time, your dopamine pathways got hooked to something productive other than social media, texting and getting hooked to porn.
+Maybe it’s about time, your dopamine pathways got hooked to something productive other than social media, texting, hard drugs, porn and excessive video gaming.
 Be obsessed.
 And even when you fail over and over again, be like the Dark Souls player, don’t ever give up.
 Your persistence will be rewarded in the end.